bilani/CADER/README.md

 ## Example

-Once you have compiled the software, you can run the existing test cases such as CADERExamples and the results can be seen in the console.
+Once you have compiled the software, you can run the existing test cases such as CADERExamples and the results can be seen in the Console.